muaazali/stat-connect/README.md

 - Run the command `python path/to/dir/main.py`

 ## Features Included
-- CPU and GPU temperatures on commandline
+- CPU and GPU temperatures on terminal

 ## Planned Features
+- Other stats (e.g. CPU/GPU/RAM usage, fan speeds, etc.)
 - GUI for Windows Client
 - Sync data with Firebase
 - Phone application to display the temperature and other stats in real-time